Simmer Pot Recipes For Fall

 Easy Homemade Autumn Simmer Pot:

-She used apples, cinnamon sticks, anise stars, allspice berries, cardamom pods, and cloves for her recipe.
+This Easy Homemade Autumn Simmer Pot recipe uses apples, cinnamon sticks, anise stars, allspice berries, cardamom pods, and cloves.

-Stovetop Potpourri For Fall:
+Stove Top Potpourri For Fall:

 Cinnamon & Apples Simmering Potpourri:

-In her recipe, she used apples, an orange, cinnamon sticks, ground nutmeg, and whole allspice.
+This simmer pot recipe has apples, an orange, cinnamon sticks, ground nutmeg, and whole allspice.

 Citrus Simmering Pot: